visualbis/valqsaurus/docs/storage/features/user-security.md

   *Analyzer with view access on shared scenario2*

-- *Viewer* can only view, compare, download, and edit(As given edit access) the shared scenarios.
+- *Viewer* can view, compare, download, and edit(As given edit access) the shared scenarios.

   <div style={{textAlign: 'center'}}>
    <Zoom>